cjprybol/uCSV.jl/README.md

 ## Why uCSV?

-**Spend less time pre-formatting your dataset and more time working with it**
+**Spend less time fighting your dataset and more time analyzing it**

 Package goals: